asciich/flightcontroller/rover/pixhawk/hpi_racing_sprint_2_sport/02_throttle_tune.md

         ```
         # RC8_OPTION = 50 # learn cruise
         ```
-    * Drive at the throttle speed and puth learn cruise throttle switch high for a few seconds.
+    * Drive at the throttle speed and put learn cruise throttle switch high for a few seconds.
 The parameters CRUISE_THROTTLE and CRUISE_SPEED are now updated and the new values are shown in the MavProxy command line output.
         ```
         CRUISE_THROTTLE = 31
         CRUISE_SPEED = 6.1